 The Missouri Department of Conservation is holding a series of public open houses, including one in the region, to share information about black bears in Missouri.
+The meeting is Thursday at West Plains

 The July 18 event at First Baptist Church in West Plains will include information on MDC black-bear research projects and management efforts, MDC’s draft black bear management plan, potential future hunting opportunities, and how to handle conflicts with nuisance bears.
 MDC staff will also be taking comments on these and other related topics regarding black bears in Missouri.